TianNaYa/Clematis/readme.md

 ## ⚠️ Known Issues

-- Parts of an application (exe) built with mingw | gcc may fail to load, it may be caused by relocation?
+- Parts of an application (exe) built with mingw | gcc may fail to load, it may be caused by relocation? ( Not implemented )
+- DOT NET illegal memory access ( Fixed )

 ## 🗓️ Planned Features